 Trolling without Downriggers

-Many boats, mine included, aren’t setup with more than 2 downriggers, but desire to get more lines in the water (without stacking!) and some may not have downriggers at all.
-For fall Salmon, downriggers are certainly not required to hook fish.
-Two popular trolling approaches without downriggers are Sinkers and Divers.
+Many boats, mine included, aren’t set up with more than 2 downriggers, but desire to get more lines in the water (without stacking!) and some may not have downriggers at all.
+For fall salmon, downriggers are certainly not required to hook fish.

 Divers

-There are many types of Divers one can purchase, but I’ve gravitated to the Deep Six diver for a few reasons.
-I love the depth it can get to for being a serious alternate to downriggers and it’s equipped with a clip / release that allows the diver to not create drag / diving action when a fish has taken the offering, which makes it easier to fight a fish on a diver rigged setup.
 I’ve hooked quite a few fish on these divers while also fishing with downriggers, so I know they can hold their own.
 Divers are designed to run deeper, the faster your boat is moving.
 Diving deeper with more speed is the opposite of what a sinker will do, that being to rise higher in the water column in response to more speed.

 Sinkers

 A sinker is a very simple option for getting trolling depth without a downrigger.
-If you are fishing for salmon closer to the surface, looking to get depth while moving more slowly or are looking for a dual purpose trolling / mooching setup, sinkers may be right for you.
-If you find yourself adding more weight or having to troll slower than what you want to get depth, you may want to consider a diver instead.
+If you are fishing for salmon closer to the surface, looking to get depth while moving more slowly, or are looking for a dual-purpose trolling/mooching setup, sinkers may be right for you.

-Mooching for Salmon
+Mooching for salmon

-Mooching was invented in and has a long history of use in Puget Sound salmon fishing.
-As trolling for salmon with downriggers has become more prevalent, mooching has receded in popularity.
-Mooching involves banana sinkers like the picture above and 5-7 ft leaders rigged with cut plug herring (we will explore bait presentations later in the article.
 Typically, mooching involves drifting with the tidal currents, but can include motor mooching, which involves taking the motor in and out of gear to cause a gradual rise and fall of the bait, in much slower currents.

-Mooching is best done with multiple baits in the water as this can imitate a small school of herring and creates more attraction for nearby salmon.
-The key is to have some line angle (45 degrees) as you are dropping down, to avoid tangling the weight and leaders, and also to NOT set the hook right away when you feel a fish bite.
-This can be a great rod in hand technique that gets anglers on your boat really engaged vs waiting for a strike on a downrigger while trolling.
-Generally the process of mooching involves dropping down to the bottom and slowly retrieving and then dropping back down again as you drift from shallow water to deeper water on a good ebb current in good water for Kings.
+This can be a great rod-in-hand technique that gets anglers on your boat really engaged versus waiting for a strike on a downrigger while trolling.
+Generally, the process of mooching involves dropping down to the bottom and slowly retrieving and then dropping back down again as you drift from shallow water to deeper water on a good ebb current in good water for Kings.

 Jigging for Salmon

-The key to jigging is all about line angle (staying vertical) and boat control.
-If your line has serious angle to it, you are no longer fishing effectively.
-The key attraction factor while jigging is the jig tumbling through the water column.
-Many times the bite will be felt while lifting the rod tip, but it’s the free fall of the jig that draws the strike.
 To effectively jig you need to be able to let your jig free fall after raising your rod tip.
 It’s not necessary to move up and down by more than a few feet.
 Sometimes even smaller motions can be more effective.

-The jigging technique is especially useful targeting fish near their natal streams that have kind of stopped feeding and are just stacked in an area, refusing to chase anything being offered on the troll.
 When you find a pile of fish and cannot get them to go while trolling, you may need to park on top of them and go vertical via jigging.
 This is especially deadly during tide changes.

 Float fishing for Salmon

-Species of Salmon
+Species of Salmon found in Puget Sound

 - King or Chinook Salmon